GCU Tenor and Bass Choral Scholarships

 Expectations of the Choir

-• Annual Stipend of £1,000 paid in three installments
+• Annual Stipend of £1,350 paid in three installments at the end of the Autumn, Spring and Summer terms.

 • Opportunities for step-out solos in main concerts (dependent on repertoire).